 Homemade Vanilla Extract

-I have to give credit to my friend for these last two items.
-She always gives us such creative homemade gifts for Christmas and each year I look forward to seeing what she comes up with.
+I have to give credit to a neighbor for these last two items.
 I’m going to share my two favorites.

 First, she gave us homemade vanilla extract…this was seriously genius.
 As someone who bakes a fair amount and always gets annoyed with how expensive vanilla extract is…and for the tiniest little bottle (when I do have to purchase it, this is my favorite because it’s reasonably priced and has no artificial flavors or colors), I absolutely loved this gift.

-You’ll need some little bottles (these are perfect), a bunch of vanilla beans….trying grabbing them in bulk like this, and some vodka.
-Once you’ve gathered all your supplies, just follow this easy tutorial and you’ll be on your way.
+You’ll need some little bottles (these are perfect), a bunch of vanilla beans…. try grabbing them in bulk like this, and some vodka.
+Once you’ve gathered all your supplies, just follow this easy tutorial, and you’ll be on your way.